 After smashing all the windows in the building, Eph and Setrakian got the upper-hand on The Master, who was weakened by the sunlight pouring in.
 The Master managed to knock Setrakian to the ground and Eph was able to push him out of a window, where it seemed like the sun was going to drain the last bits of life out of him.

 Much to the surprise of Eph and Setrakian, the sun weakened The Master but didn’t kill him, and in a blaze of questionable CGI he crawled down the building and once again escaped their grasp.
-As The Master retreated, so too did his red-eyed minions, who eerily walked backwards and were drawn away from the fight with Fet and the gang.
+As The Master retreated, so too did his red-eyed minions, who eerily walked backward and were drawn away from the fight with Fet and the gang.

 Feigning an asthma attack, Zack was able to convince his dad to head back to their home on the hunt for inhalers.
 As expected, Eph’s ex-wife/Zack’s mother wasn’t far behind, the two coming face-to-face with an undead version of their loved one.
 Eph fired a shot at Kelly which shattered the glass she was standing behind but didn’t hit her, and she fled the scene.